 Certus clinic provides endodontic treatment with the help of modern hardware.
 There are manual endodontic instruments, rotating systems, X-smart equipment for rotary dental instruments, thermaprep (equipment designed to heat up gutta-percha and it is used during root canal filling as well), apex locator.
 Treatment is provided under x-ray control on a mandatory basis.
 Due to the modern equipment, the high-quality instruments, as well as innovative materials, our experts cope even with complicated endodontic cases successfully.

-Removing a foreign body from the root canal, from
+Removal of a foreign body from the root canal I cat.

 Do you have to undergo examinations or tests before the procedure / operation?